nuruposan/SmallStep/README.md

 2. Clone [SmallStep repositoly](https://github.com/nuruposan/SmallStep) to a local directory
 3. Open the directory using VScode
 4. Edit `BluetoothSerial.h` and increase `RX_QUEUE_SIZE` from 512 to 4094 (bytes)
+5. Edit `SimpleBeep.h` and fix `include <arduino.h>` to `include <Arduino.h>`
-5. Connect a M5Stack Basic to the PC
+6. Connect a M5Stack Basic to the PC
-6. Run "PlatformIO: Upload" task and install SmallStep to the M5Stack
+7. Run "PlatformIO: Upload" task and install SmallStep to the M5Stack

 **Important Notice:**<br>
-Please don't forget to perform Step 4 or you will get a error while downloading log data from your GPS logger.
+Please don't forget to perform Step 4 and 5.

-You can find `BluetoothSerial.h` in `$HOME/.platformio/packages/framework-arduinoespressif32/libraries/BluetoothSerial/src/`, not in the project directory.
+`BluetoothSerial.h` is in `$HOME/.platformio/packages/framework-arduinoespressif32/libraries/BluetoothSerial/src/`, **not** in the project directory.
+`SimpleBeep.h` is in `SmallStep/.pio/libdeps/m5stack-core-esp32/M5Stack_SimpleBeep/src/SimpleBeep.h`.
+`

 ### Suppored GPS Loggers